gwleuverink/vscode-x-script/README.md

 This vscode extension adds embedded language syntax highlighting and emmet snippets to `<x-script>` blade components

 X-Script is a library that i'm still working on that provides inline ECMAScript bundling & support for regular & async imports inside for Laravel Blade.
+The perfect companion for the TALL stack!

 ![screenshot](https://raw.githubusercontent.com/gwleuverink/vscode-x-script/main/docs/img/screenshot.png)